-Injection molding is an established production process in which a molten plastic material is injected into a mold cavity.
+Injection molding is an established production process in which automotive mold manufacturers inject molten plastic materials into a mold cavity.
 The melted plastic then cools and hardens and the finished part is removed.
 Though the mold design process is critical and challenging (a poorly designed mold can result in defects), injection molding itself is a reliable method for producing solid plastic parts with a high quality finish.

 In the automotive industry, repeatability—or the ability to consistently produce identical parts—is crucial.
 Because injection molding typically relies on robust metal molds, the final plastic parts produced using the mold are practically identical.
 There are factors that come into play with injection molding, but if the mold is well designed and made, injection molding is a highly repeatable process.

 Though the injection mold-making process is expensive (as well as the cost of the mold), injection molding is a highly scalable process whose overall cost decreases the more parts are made.
 For mass production applications, injection molding is thus beneficial to the manufacturer.
 For anything less than mass production, however, injection molding tooling costs may curb the cost efficiency of the process.